 To set up class attendance timetables manually, navigate to each class Attendance tab.
 Select the Days, Periods & enter a class location.
 Click Save Changes and repeat for all classes.

-Bulk import is the fastest method to set up class timetables and can be done via Classes > See all Classes > Import Timetable.
+Bulk import is the fastest method to set up class timetables and can be done via Classes > Classes Manager > Import Timetable.

 - Download our CSV template